WordPress.org is ineffective for plugin distribution in 2022

 Alex Denning

-Alex Denning is an SEO Content expert and the Managing Director of Ellipsis®, a world-class SEO Content agency.
+Alex Denning is the Founder and Managing Director of Ellipsis®, a world-class SEO Content agency.
 Alex is the inventor of FALCON AI®, the next-generation AI SEO platform that helps you predict how your content will perform – before you create it.
 Alex is an international speaker and publishes regularly on the future of SEO. @AlexDenning on Twitter